InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 to determine what contributions are welcome or needed.
 These can be code contributions but also non-code contributions, such as writing documentation, creating artwork or organizing events.
-One common way to do this is to tag "newbie tasks" in the issue tracker used by the community or implement a marketplace for open tasks, that contributors can use.
+One common way to do this is to tag "newcomer tasks" in the issue tracker used by the community or implement a marketplace for open tasks, that contributors can use.

 Wrapping up.
 It is super important for InnerSource communities in a corporate